 But if you want a safe place to store your emergency fund and earn a little more while you do so, then a business savings account is a great option.
 You might even use it as a first stop as you save up for a business money market or CD.

 Money market: Best for maximum access to your savings

 Like a normal savings account, a money market account lets you earn interest on the money inside it.
 And just like a savings account, a money market account limits you to only six transactions per month.
 But a money market account does have a couple big advantages.

 First, you can access the money in your account via both ATMs and checks.
-Sure, you’re still limited to those six withdrawals, but if you find yourself writing one or two payments from your business checkbook each month, a money market account might be just what you need.
+Sure, you may still be limited in how many transactions you can make (again, depending on your bank), but if you find yourself writing one or two payments from your business checkbook each month, a money market account might be just what you need.

-The downside?
-Money market accounts tend to have a higher opening deposit and minimum account balance than savings accounts.
+The downside to money market accounts?
+They tend to have a higher opening deposit and minimum account balance than savings accounts.
 If you can’t commit to keeping your account well-funded, then a money market account probably isn’t for you.